SrBrahma/react-native-shadow-2/README.md

 * You can use either the `'borderTopLeftRadius'` or `'borderTopStartRadius'` and their variations to define the corners radii, although I recommend the latter as it's the RTL standard.

-* [Setting (or obtaining from the child) a too high `radius` (`> size/2`) will mess the shadow on the 1st render.](https://github.com/SrBrahma/react-native-shadow-2/issues/15), like in a circle. **You can use the `safeRender` property** to only show the shadow on the 2nd render and beyond, when we have the exact component size and the radii are properly limited.

 <!-- Seems hard to understand.
 Will leave it undoc'ed until I improve it. -->
 <!-- * We automatically set the radii in the `style` property, so it contains the Child's Android Ripple if you are using it.
 We already get those values, so it isn't an effort to set them. -->